1. Overview

 }

-As you can see, the user contains the roles, but also a few additional details that are necessary for a proper registration mechanism.
+As we can see, the user contains the roles as well as a few additional details that are necessary for a proper registration mechanism.

 @Entity